 Please note that credits are given at the discretion of the Club and will not be given for days that are cancelled due to weather or circumstances beyond the Club’s control.

-Drop in classes are only available to STARSkate participants.
-Fees are $20 for non-MFSC members or $10 for MFSC-members.
-All guest skaters and guest coaches must be current and valid registered members of Skate Canada and provide proof of such before doing a drop in.
+Drop-in ice fees are $25 for non-MFSC members.
+All guest skaters and guest coaches must be current and valid registered members of Skate Canada and provide proof of such before doing a drop-in.

 Make-Up Class Policy

 For anyone in the CanSkate (PreCanSkate, CanSkate and Adult CanSkate) program: due to our high registration numbers and to ensure quality within our programs, NO make-up classes will be allowed.

 Program Assistant Policy

 StarSkate participants who have passed all levels of STAR 1 (Elements, Skills and Freeskate), are over 12 years old and/or have been approved by the Skating Coordinator, are highly encouraged to become Program Assistants.
 This provides skaters with valuable leadership opportunities and supports the Club to offer a strong CanSkate program which is vital to the overall success of the Club.

 As per Skate Canada guidelines, Program Assistants are considered volunteers and not paid employees.
 Program Assistants must attend a required training session in September and January, sign up to contribute to a minimum of one class per week and notify the Skating Coordinator if they cannot attend their assigned day.